How To Become a Veterinarian: 6 Steps

 The experiences you had during clinical rotations can help you determine which area of veterinary medicine you want to go in.
 Options include private veterinary practice, vet hospital, research, education, diagnostics, or even public health with a DVM degree.

-In general, it can help to start looking for a job in veterinary medicine before graduating from vet school.
+In general, it can be helpful to start looking for a job in veterinary medicine before graduating from vet school.
 After passing the NAVLE and graduating from school, you’ll be ready to hit the ground running if you have a job in place.

 Having a job secured before you graduate may also provide peace of mind as you start thinking about student loan repayment.